Hierarchical Random Measures without Tables: Posterior sampling for the gamma-gamma hCRV

 \subsection{Numerical illustrations}

-This section contains numerical illustrations of the proposed algorithms for posterior inference.
-We consider the following algorithms: the MCMC sampler with Metropolis-Hastings steps in Algorithm \ref{alg:mcmc}, using gamma proposals (MH) and random walk on log-scale (MHlog) (cfr.~Section \ref{app:mh_sampling}), the exact sampler in Algorithm \ref{alg:exact} (exact), and its alternative version based on adaptive rejection sampling (ARS).
-As a reference to evaluate their effectiveness, we consider the marginal Gibbs sampler of \cite{Teh2006} for the HDP, with gamma prior on the concentration parameter (HDPpr).
-Note that the resampling step for the concentration parameter can be performed either via standard Metropolis-Hastings, or exploiting auxiliary beta random variables.
-These algorithms target the same posterior distribution for the random probabilities, hence their posterior estimates should coincide.
-We consider $d = 4$ groups of observations, each of size $n_i = 25$, sampled from independent Poisson distributions with means $2, 3, 4$ and $5$.
-The number of clusters in the simulated dataset is $k = 12$.
+This section contains numerical illustrations of the posterior sampling algorithms introduced in Section~\ref{sec:algorithms_gamma}.
+Specifically, we consider the MCMC sampler in Algorithm~\ref{alg:mcmc} with symmetric random-walk Metropolis-Hastings steps on the log-scale (mcmc), detailed in Section~\ref{app:mh_sampling}, and the exact sampler in Algorithm~\ref{alg:exact} (exact).
+As a reference to evaluate their effectiveness, we take the marginal Gibbs sampler of \cite{Teh2006} for the HDP, based on the restaurant franchise metaphor, with gamma prior on the concentration parameter; see Section~\ref{app:tables} above for details.
+These algorithms target the same posterior distribution for the random probabilities (Proposition~\ref{th:hdp_hyper}), hence their posterior estimates should coincide.
+We consider $d = 4$ groups of observations, each of size $n_i = 50$, sampled from independent Poisson distributions with means $2, 3, 4$ and $5$.
+The number of distinct values in the simulated dataset is $k = 11$.
 Model parameters are fixed at $\alpha_0 = \alpha = 1$ and $b_0 = b = 1$.
-We draw $1,000$ posterior samples for each algorithm; for the MCMC schemes, we consider a burn-in of $100$ steps and a thinning factor of $10$.
+We draw $10,000$ posterior samples for each algorithm; for the MCMC schemes, we consider a burn-in of $1,000$ steps.